Common Causes of Traumatic Brain Injury

 Many traumatic brain injury cases also involve other legal issues, such as product liability.
 Attorney Mike Eidson represented one such case, in which a juvenile passenger of a Ford Econoline van sustained a severe TBI during a rollover accident.
 During our investigation, we found that manufacturing and design defects caused this crash.
 Our lawyers obtained a jury verdict or $30.7 million in this case.

 What are the Most Common Causes of Traumatic Brain Injury?

 Almost any accident can potentially cause a traumatic brain injury, especially if your head impacts a surface with force.
-However, brain injury may also result from lack of oxygen, rather than head trauma.
+However, a brain injury may also result from a lack of oxygen, rather than head trauma.
 Even mild brain injuries like concussions can be dangerous.
 Sustaining multiple concussions, especially within a short period of time, can cause the same effects as any other TBI.

 The most common causes of traumatic brain injury include:

 - Falls.
 Slip and fall accidents as well as falls from heights are the most common cause of brain injuries.
 Those over the age of 65 are most at risk for this kind of TBI.